T1554 Compromise Host Software Binary

-Adversaries may make modifications to client software binaries to carry out malicious tasks when those applications are in use.
-For example, an adversary may copy source code for the client software, add a backdoor, compile for the target, and replace the legitimate application binary (or support files) with the backdoored one.
-Since these applications may be routinely executed by the user, the adversary can leverage this for persistent access to the host.
+Adversaries may establish persistence though modifications to host software binaries.
+For example, an adversary may replace or otherwise infect a legitimate application binary (or support files) with a backdoor.
+Since these binaries may be routinely executed by applications or the user, the adversary can leverage this for persistent access to the host.
+An adversary may also modify a software binary such as an SSH client in order to persistently collect credentials during logins (i.e., Modify Authentication Process).1

 Procedure Examples